CharlesEmrich/doctor-finder/README.md

 ## Known Bugs

 There are no known bugs at this time.
+But the current implementation of geocode API use is incomplete and the app only searches for doctors in the Portland area.

 ## Technologies Used